 4801 Minnehaha Ave.
 S, Minneapolis MN 55417

-Minnehaha Falls offers a great opportunity to search for your next geocache.
-The park features paved trails for both pedestrains and bikers, picnic areas and concessions.
+Minnehaha Falls Regional Park offers a great opportunity to search for your next geocache.
+The park features paved trails for both pedestrians and bicyclists, picnic areas, and concessions.